Cheesemaking

 Asher, David.
 The Art of Natural Cheesemaking: Using Traditional, Non-Industrial Methods and Raw Ingredients to Make the World’s Best Cheeses.
 Chelsea Green Publishing, 2015.

 Tucked in the appendix of this book is David’s framework for natural cheesemaking.
 It spells out the practices that a natural cheesemaking world would work within.
 It important to remember that the framework is for use within a locality, a regional foodshed if you will, so there are concerns about that are addressed simply with limited scale at a regional level.
-This book will walk you through using milk kefir as a starter culture, natural rinds and cloth bandaging, and skirting around much of heavy use of plastics and such in cheesemaking.
+This book will walk you through using milk kefir as a milk culture, natural rinds and cloth bandaging, and skirting around much of the use of plastics.
 No vacuum bag aging here.

 Biss, Kathy.
 Practical Cheesemaking.
 Ramsbury, Wiltshire: Crowood, 2008.